boosterKRD/boosterKRD.github.io/_posts/2025-02-10-RDS-upgrade.md

   aws rds wait db-instance-available --db-instance-identifier {GREEN_instance_identifier} --region {cluster_region}
   ```
   This block of code handles the restoration of a new database instance from a previously created and already modified snapshot.
-  * First command restore a new RDS instance from the snapshot identified by {GREEN_snapshot_identifier}.
+  * The first command restore a new RDS instance from the snapshot identified by {GREEN_snapshot_identifier}.
 This command includes parameters such as the instance class ({GREEN_instance_class}), parameter group ({GREEN_parameter_group}), VPC security groups ({cluster_vpc_security_group_ids}), and subnet group ({cluster_subnet_group}).
 It also enables IAM database authentication and ensures the instance is not publicly accessible.
   ℹ️  INFO: You should adjust the parameters to meet the requirements and needs of your cluster (the parameters above are used for demonstration purposes).
-  * Second command waits for the new database instance to become available using the aws rds wait db-instance-available command.
+  * The second command waits for the new database instance to become available using the aws rds wait db-instance-available command.

 ## **5. Prepare the GREEN**
   ```sql